ericmariot/codecrafters-httpserver/README.md

 # codecrafters-httpserver

-This project is made given the challenge ad CodeCrafters [http-server](https://app.codecrafters.io/courses/http-server/introduction)
+This project is made given the challenge at CodeCrafters [http-server](https://app.codecrafters.io/courses/http-server/introduction)